Why are some trampolines noisy and how to prevent it?

 - The squeaking sound happens when dry metal rubs against another piece of dry metal - this means that you need to be careful with the joints, which are the main culprit for such noises.

 - Before building the trampoline, get some grease and lightly apply on the joints.
-This will ensure that no squeaky sounds will disturb your peace in the future.

 - Protect your hands with heavy-duty gloves when you are greasing the trampoline joints.

 - Metal burr can hurt your hands if you are not careful.